 William’s areas of practice encompass international arbitration, banking litigation, corporate insolvency and restructuring as well as corporate litigation.

-William has substantial experience in banking litigation, financial and securities-related disputes, and regularly represents banks and financial institutions in disputes involving structured products, margin trading, valuations, guarantees and enforcement of security.
-He is also actively involved in representing clients in shareholder and directors’ disputes, as well as joint venture disputes.
+William has substantial experience in banking litigation, financial and securities-related disputes, and regularly acts in disputes involving structured products, margin trading, valuations, guarantees and enforcement of security.
+He is also actively involved in representing clients in corporate disputes, such as shareholder and directors’ disputes, as well as joint venture disputes.

 William joined the Firm in 2000 after he was called to the Singapore Bar and has been a Partner since 2006.